ShiQiu0419/attentions_in_3D_detection/README.md

 ## Settings
 Set up the [VoteNet](https://github.com/facebookresearch/votenet) project, and replace the ```models/backbone_module.py``` file with ours.

+## Trained-models
+The trained models can be downloaded from [google drive](https://drive.google.com/file/d/1ZMrZqQEp1or-ZlUU3I_kQ61bETI3pQXr/view?usp=sharing).
+The evaluation results are reported in our paper.

 ## Acknowledgment
 The code is built on [VoteNet](https://github.com/facebookresearch/votenet).
 We thank the authors for sharing the codes.